neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/README.md

 ### `tasks.name`

 Allows you to specify a task's name.
-This name becomes a part of the task's internal hostname and exposed HTTP URL, and the task can then be controlled by its name through the low-level `neuro` tool.
+This name becomes a part of the task's internal hostname and exposed HTTP URL, and the task can then be controlled by its name through the low-level `apolo` tool.

-The name is completely _optional_, the `neuro-flow` tool doesn't require it to work properly.
+The name is completely _optional_, the `apolo-flow` tool doesn't require it to work properly.

 **Example:**